microsoft/Glide/ws/README.md

 ## Glide Demo
-SSH into Glide and run the docker container:
+SSH into Glide and run the docker container.
+You can find the IP Address by typing `ip neighb`.
+Make sure your local machine and Glide are on the same network:
 ```bash
 ssh jetbot@IP_ADDRESS
 cd repos/Glide